-But an energy-saving wood or pellet insert lets you transform your existing hearth into a super-efficient heater that can cut your energy bills — by as much as 40%, says Leslie Wheeler of the Hearth, Patio, & Barbecue Association.
+But an energy-saving wood, pellet or gas insert lets you transform your existing hearth into a super-efficient heater that can cut your energy bills — by as much as 40%, says Leslie Wheeler of the Hearth, Patio, & Barbecue Association.

-To choose the type of heater, decide what’s most important to you — burning real wood and having heat even if the power goes out (wood insert), burning a bio-fuel without the hassle of wood (pellet stove), or flipping on fast heat in a specific area of the house (gas).
+The main difference is what’s important to you: burning real wood and having heat even if the power goes out (wood insert), burning a bio-fuel without the hassle of wood (pellet stove), or flipping on fast heat in a specific area of the house (gas).

 Your installer snakes a stainless steel liner down your chimney and fits a decorative flange made of black cast iron or steel or colored porcelain around the insert, hiding its steel sides and filling the gap between the box and your hearth.

 A front door with ceramic glass radiates heat into the room.
 You open the door to stack the wood, then shut it, on most models, while your fire is burning.
 Most wood-burning inserts also create convection heat with a fan located underneath the firebox.